redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter1.md

             Version: 9.7 (2025-07-21 13:10:35.887718188 UTC)
     ```

-9. and we check that we have the old RHEL 9 homepage without our new Image Mode content.
+9. and we check that we have the old RHEL 9 webpage without our new Image Mode content.

     ```bash
     curl localhost